SharedSignals June 2024

 6. Transmitter Configuration Discovery

-This section defines a mechanism for Receivers to obtain Transmitter configuration information.
+This section defines a mechanism for Receivers to obtain the Transmitter Configuration Metadata.

 6.1.
 Transmitter Configuration Metadata